What is the difference between TEFL, TESL & TESOL?

 What time do classes start and finish?

 The course has a great location in the heart of Patong Beach, Phuket.
-We are just a couple of minutes walk from the beach, and banks, post office, restaurants and shops are all nearby.
+We are just a couple of minutes walking distance from the beach, and banks, post office, restaurants and shops are all nearby.

 When is the certificate issued?